jotadwright/babel/applications/semantic-frame-extractor/Log.md

 ## Incremental evaluation results for sentences with "cause"

+#### 2018-11-18
+Uncommenting the too lenient <span style="font-variant:small-caps;">meta-causation=cause-cxn</span> and introducing the <span style="font-variant:small-caps;">causative-to-cxn</span>, which covers structures such as "X causes Y to Z", results in two more correct slot fillers and 23 correct sentences.

+#### 2018-11-16
+A minor improvement of the slot-filler clean-up leads to 21 out of 36 correctly parsed sentences.

 #### 2018-11-07
 Cleaning up annotations (i.e. downcasing, removing punctuation) before measuring the similarity results in ~88 correct slot fillers and 19 correctly parsed sentences.